 \section{Conclusions}

-In this work, we have studied a sample of 13 galaxies, from the \Obelisk simulation at redshift z=6 by performing synthetic observations of the \lya{} line.
-Our sample was chosen to represent a flux-selected sample targeting faint Lyman Break galaxies corresponding to typical LAEs at the end of the Epoch of Reionization.
+In this work, we have studied a sample of 13 galaxies from the \Obelisk simulation at redshift z=6 by performing synthetic observations of the \lya{} line.
+Our sample was chosen to represent a flux-selected sample targeting faint Lyman-break galaxies corresponding to typical LAEs at the end of the EoR.

-We have shown that a large variety of \lya{} profiles can emerge from a single gas distribution, highlighting the challenges that come with the study of this line when used to trace intrinsic galaxy properties.
-We have also shown that although from theory we expect a low \lya{} peak separation to correlate with a high LyC escape fraction \citep{Verhamme_2016, Izotov_2018} this does not hold for our sample, where we see a significant number of lines of sight with low peak separation but also low \lya{} and LyC escape fraction.
+We have shown that a large variety of \lya{} profiles can emerge from a single gas distribution, highlighting the challenges that come with the study of this line when it is used to trace intrinsic galaxy properties.
+We have also shown that although from theory we expected a low \lya{} peak separation to correlate with a high LyC escape fraction \citep{Verhamme_2016, Izotov_2018}, this does not hold for our sample, where we see a significant number of lines of sight with a low peak separation but also a low \lya{} and LyC escape fraction.

 We have also determined the impact that the choice of dust model has on our results by comparing the same properties found with two different dust models.
-Although there is a deviation from the 1:1 line in the case of the \lya{} escape fraction and the UV magnitude, the properties seem robust under a change in the dust model.
-We have then investigated the reason for this deviation and we hypothesize that it could be due to the \Obelisk dust being more concentrated around star forming regions.
+Although there is a deviation from the 1:1 line in the case of the \lya{} escape fraction and the UV magnitude, the properties seem robust during a change in the dust model.
+We have investigated the reason for this deviation and we hypothesize that it could be due to the \Obelisk dust being more concentrated around star-forming regions.